dankelley/dankelley.github.io/_posts/2014-02-21-oce-translations.md

 msginit --locale=R-fr --input R-oce.pot
 {% endhighlight %}

+This creates an English-French translation table in a file named ``po/R-fr.po``.
+This must be done just once for each language to be translated.
+The key is the ``fr`` part of the name, which is the [ISO-639](http://en.wikipedia.org/wiki/ISO_639) code for French.

-This initialization must be done with every new language added, with ``fr`` replaced by the two-letter locale code for the language.
-It is also necessary to change the ``charset`` to ``UTF-8``, for most languages.
+Once the file is created, look at it with a text editor and, if necessary, change the ``charset`` to ``UTF-8``, which can handle most languages.

+Importantly, running ``msginit`` is only necessary at the first stage of translation.
+As new entries are added, one must only follow the work cycle given below.

 ### Step 5

 Edit ``po/R-fr.po`` as desired, inserting translations.
-The easiest way is to insert accents is with the text editor, and for this to work it will be necessary to edit one of the lines near the top of this file to read ``Content-Type: text/plain; charset=UTF-8``.
-In doing the translation, I focussed on words used on axes, and worked on translations at the same time as I added ``gettext()`` calls to especially ``resizableLabel()`` in ``R/misc.R``.
+You will need a text editor that permits characters in a variety of languages; vim and emacs are ideal for this.

+Simply change the ``msgstr`` item to the translated value, e.g. for French the ``R-fr.po`` file should contain
+{% highlight bash linenos=table %}
+msgid "Depth"
+msgstr "Profondeur"
+{% endhighlight %}
+for this entry.

 ## Update work cycle

-Here I am a bit foggy.
-I think the work cycle (say, for French) is:

-Edit your source code ... repeat step 3 ... build your package and test.
+The work cycle is as follows.

+1. Edit the R source code, replacing strings like ``FOO`` with ``gettext("FOO", "R-oce")``.

+2. Launch R in the ``oce`` directory and invoke ``tools::update_pkg_po(".")`` to add an entry to the ``po/R-oce.pot`` file, with corresponding entries in ``po/R-fr.po`` and any other existing translation files.

+3. Edit ``po/R-fr.po`` and any other translation files, changing the ``msgstr`` entry that corresponds to ``FOO``.

+4. Run ``tools::update_pkg_po(".")`` again, to update all relevant files in the ``inst`` directory.

+5. Build and test oce.

+6. Repeat from step 1 as required for other words.

+Since step 5 is slow, it helps to be watching your country win a gold medal in the Olympics hockey game, while you are doing such work.

 ## An example